Degenerating abelian varieties via log abelian varieties: Construction of logarithmic abelian varieties

-\begin{rmk} In future we hope to generalise the results in \ref{thm4.2} and \ref{thm4.3} to all abelian varieties $A_K$ over $K$.
+\begin{rmk} In future we hope to generalise the results in Theorem \ref{thm4.2} and Theorem \ref{thm4.3} to all semi-stable abelian varieties over $K$.
 In the case that the Rayanud extension of $A_K$ has split torus part, the result follows probably from the split totally degenerate case with the help of contracted product.
-We also expect that the functor Deg extends to an equivalence between the category of abelian varieties over $K$ and the category of log abelian varieties over $S$.
-Such an equivalence would justify the motto ``log abelian varieties are canonical degenerations of abelian varieties''. \end{rmk}
+As stated in \cite[13.4]{k-k-n4}, the category of semi-stable abelian varieties over $K$ is canonically equivalent to the category of log abelian varieties over $S$.
+Our functor Deg should be the restriction of this equivalence to $\mr{STDAV}_K$.
+Such an equivalence justifies the motto ``log abelian varieties are canonical degenerations of abelian varieties''. \end{rmk}